FELLOW

 BIOGRAPHY

-Dr. Aidé Acosta is the Chief College Officer at Noble Schools in Chicago, leading the organization’s college access and success initiatives.
-She oversees key programs across 17 High Schools, including Summer of a Lifetime, College Counseling, Alumni Supports, the Alumni Career Office, and DREAMer Supports.
+Previously, Dr. Acosta served as Chief College Officer at Noble Schools in Chicago, where she led the organization’s college access and success strategy.
+She oversaw programs across 17 high schools, including Summer of a Lifetime, College Counseling, Alumni Supports, the Alumni Career Office, and DREAMer Supports.
+Since joining Noble in 2013, she played a pivotal role in shaping its college vision as a foundation for positive, multigenerational change.